With today’s dizzying rate of technological advance, it’s easy to let yourself believe that the “older” market aren’t keeping up.

 This is reflected in their attitudes as well as their purchasing.

 The idea that Zoomers are not keeping with technology is a complete myth.
-They see and understand what’s happening, they’re quick to purchase the hardware and they’re very aware of how to use the technology to their advantage.
+They see and understand what’s happening, they’re quick to purchase the needed hardware and they’re very aware of how to use the technology to their advantage.
 Marketers who don’t “get” this – and especially, those who are patronizing toward Zoomers (a common complaint from Zoomers themselves) – are forfeiting an enormous audience, and misusing a potent sales-generating channel.